-You can apply online for all our postgraduate programmes.
+You should apply online for all our postgraduate programmes.

-The standard requirement for entry to a taught masters programme at Bristol is an undergraduate (Bachelor) degree that is equivalent to a UK Upper Second Class degree (also known as a 2:1).
+To be considered for admission to a master's degree programme at the University of Bristol, the minimum requirement for entry is an undergraduate (bachelor’s) degree that is equivalent to a UK upper second-class degree (also known as a 2:1).

 Applicants who hold a Zambian Masters Degree will be considered for admission to a University of Bristol Masters degree.

 In some cases applicants who hold a Zambian Masters Degree may be considered for admission to PhD study.

 The University provides a range of international scholarships, including our Think Big scholarships which cover up to 100% of tuition fees.